Where to find the best whale-watching in the world

 Baja California is one of my favorite Mexican destinations and the best place to see whales in their natural environment.
 There are many different spots in Baja California where to watch whales, and believe it or not, I have seen many of them.

-It was an incredible and emotional experience which was made even better by a countless number of dolphin flipping and swimming around our boat on the way to the whale spot.
+It was an incredible and emotional experience that was made even better by the countless number of dolphin flipping and swimming around our boat on the way to the whale spotting.

 The small boats (lanchas) can hold a maximum of 12 people but I would suggest you should not be more than 6 or 7 for the best experience.